-BOSTON FIGURE 4 Safety and Operations REGION Concept Diagram of Intersection Modifications Analyses at MPO Lincoln Street at Cox Street/Packard Street, Hudson Selected Intersections an important part of the Needs Identification and Project Initiation process, to attain public consensus for a conceptual design.
+FIGURE 4 Concept Diagram of Intersection Modifications Lincoln Street at Cox Street/Packard Street, Hudson

+Safety and Operations Analyses at Selected Intersections an important part of the Needs Identification and Project Initiation process, to attain public consensus for a conceptual design.
 The MassDOT Highway Division District 3 staff will assist the Town in preparing these forms.
 In addition, the Town will have to request that the Boston Region MPO place any proposed project for this location in the Transportation Improvement Program.